-Therefore to obtain good forecasting results, day type information must be taken into account.
-We can achieve this by constructing different ANNs for each day type, and feeding each ANN the corresponding day type training sets (Papalexopoulos, 1993; Lee, 1992).
-Another way is to use only one ANN but contain the day type information in the input variables (Srinivasan, 1994).
+To obtain good forecasting results, day type information must be considered.
+We can achieve this by constructing different ANNs for each day type and feeding each ANN the corresponding day type training sets [19, 20].
+Another way is to use only one ANN but contain the day type information in the input variables [21].
 The two methods have their advantages and disadvantages.
 The former uses a number of relatively small size networks, while the latter has only one network of a relatively large size.
-The day type classification is system dependent e.g. the load on Monday may be similar to that on Tuesdays but not always.
-Therefore one option is to classify historical loads into classes such as Monday, Tuesday-Thursday, Friday, Saturday, and Sunday/Public holiday.
-The Back Propagation algorithm is widely used in short-term load forecasting and has some good features such as, its ability to easily accommodate weather variables, and its implicit expressions relating inputs and outputs but it is also a time consuming training process and its convergence to local minima (Lee, 1993; Ciresan et al., 2012).
+The day type classification is system dependent e.g. the load on Monday may be like that on Tuesdays but not always.
+Therefore, one option is to classify historical loads into classes such as Monday, Tuesday-Thursday, Friday, Saturday, and Sunday/Public holiday.
+The Back-Propagation algorithm is widely used in short-term load forecasting and has some good features such as, its ability to easily accommodate weather variables, and its implicit expressions relating inputs and outputs, but it is also a time-consuming training process and its convergence to local minima [22, 23].
 The determination of the optimal number of hidden neurons is a crucial issue.
 If it is too small, the network cannot possess sufficient information, and therefore yields inaccurate forecasting results.
-On the other hand, if it is too large, the training process will be very long (Balabin et al., 2009).
+On the other hand, if it is too large, the training process will be very long [24].

-Other important factors are to determine how big the prediction window should be.
+Other key factors are to determine how big the prediction window should be.
 For instance, it could possibly be cold in one month so is this valid 12 months later.
 The forecast horizon is day + 1 - and for remainder of day.
 This is for the next available market.
 The model may also provide predictions for 48/72 hours.
-This will lead of course to dimensioned results but we associate a corresponding error value.
+This will lead of course to dimensioned results, but we associate a corresponding error value.
 Not all electricity markets follow the same slots so in practice we aim to weather forecast, model network topology and more.
 Some of the main factors for forecasting are demand forecast, estimated power production capability and available interconnection capacity.
 Outliers include weather events, solar eclipses so we must also be careful not to factor into our model.
 The initial stage involves determining the input variables from the demand, power production and price prediction data we download from SEMO7.
 See Table 1.

-Variables name The unit of measurement Example
+The unit of measurement Example

-Trade date Day of month 1 Feb 2016
+Day of month 1 Feb 2016

-Delivery date Half Hour 1 Feb 2016 06:00
+Half Hour 1 Feb 2016 06:00

-Jurisdiction ROI/NI
+ROI/NI

-Forecast MW Megawatts 2551.98
+Megawatts 2551.98

-Solarpower Megawatts 0
+Megawatts 0

-Solarpower Utilization % 0
+% 0

-Windpower Megawatts 2022
+Megawatts 2022

-Windpower Utilization % 81
+% 81

-SMP Euro 18.9
+Euro 18.9

-Shadow Price Euro 18.809999
+Euro 18.809999

+Day of month Half Hour Megawatts Megawatts % Megawatts % Euro